How to Remove Yellow Underarm Stains From a White Shirt

 You may already have some white vinegar or a bowl of lemons in your kitchen.
 If your yellow armpit stains have just begun to take shape, a vinegar or lemon juice spot treatment may send them away.

-Place up to three tablespoons of vinegar or fresh lemon juice in about a cup of regular tap water.
-Rub the mixture into the stained area using circular motions.
-Allow the solution to penetrate the stain for up to an hour.
+Mix three tablespoons of vinegar or freshly squeezed lemon juice with approximately one cup of tap water.
+Apply the mixture to the stained area, gently rubbing it in with circular motions.
+Let the solution sit on the stain for up to one hour to allow it to work effectively.

 Wash your shirt using your washing machine’s cold setting.
 Before popping it into the dryer, check to see if the yellow stain has disappeared.
 If it has not, try another treatment method before heat-drying.